OctopusDeploy/docs/docs/deploying-applications/iis-websites-and-application-pools.md

 As an approximation including the IIS integration:

-1. Acquire the package as optimally as possible (local package cache and [delta compression](/docs/home/deploying-applications/delta-compression-for-package-transfers.md))
+1. Acquire the package as optimally as possible (local package cache andÂ [delta compression](/docs/home/deploying-applications/delta-compression-for-package-transfers.md))
-2. Create a new folder for the deployment (which avoids many common problems like file locks, leaving stale files behind, and multiple Application Pool restarts)
+2. Create a new folder for the deployment (whichÂ avoids many common problems like file locks, leaving stale files behind, and multiple Application Pool restarts)
- 1. Example: `C:\Octopus\Applications\[Tenant name]\[Environment name]\[Package name]\[Package version]\` where `C:\Octopus\Applications` is the Tentacle application directory you configured when installing Tentacle)
+ 1. Example:Â `C:\Octopus\Applications\[Tenant name]\[Environment name]\[Package name]\[Package version]\`Â whereÂ `C:\Octopus\Applications`Â is the Tentacle application directory you configured when installing Tentacle)
 3. Extract the package into the newly created folder
-4. Execute each of your [custom scripts](/docs/home/deploying-applications/custom-scripts.md) and the [deployment features](/docs/home/deploying-applications.md) you've configured will be executed to perform the deployment [following this order by convention](/docs/home/reference/package-deployment-feature-ordering.md).
+4. Execute each of yourÂ [custom scripts](/docs/home/deploying-applications/custom-scripts.md)Â and theÂ [deployment features](/docs/home/deploying-applications.md)Â you've configured will be executed to perform the deploymentÂ [following this order by convention](/docs/home/reference/package-deployment-feature-ordering.md).
  1. As part of this process the IIS Web Site, Web Application or Virtual Directory will be configured in a single transaction with IIS, including updating the Physical Path to point to this folder
-5. [Output variables](/docs/home/deploying-applications/variables/output-variables.md) and deployment [artifacts](/docs/home/deploying-applications/artifacts.md) from this step are sent back to the Octopus Server
+5. [Output variables](/docs/home/deploying-applications/variables/output-variables.md)Â and deploymentÂ [artifacts](/docs/home/deploying-applications/artifacts.md)Â from this step are sent back to the Octopus Server

 :::success